AdobeDocs/campaign-standard.en/help/designing/using/about-email-content-design.md

 * [Selecting an audience in a message](../../audiences/using/selecting-an-audience-in-a-message.md)
 * [Scheduling messages](../../sending/using/about-scheduling-messages.md)

-### About the Creative Designer compatibility mode
+### About the Creative Designer compatibility mode {#about-the-creative-designer-compatibility-mode}

 When you upload a content, it must contain specific tagging to be fully compliant and editable with the WYSIWYG editor of the Creative Designer.
 If all or part of the uploaded HTML is not compliant with the expected tagging, the content is then loaded in 'compatibility mode', which limits the edition possibilities through the UI.